shriyatyagii/luna/README.md

 # Luna — AI Creative Studio

-A cinematic portfolio site for [Shriya Tyagi](https://github.com/shriyatyagii), exploring the intersection of code, cinema, and imagination.
+An AI creative studio exploring the intersection of code, cinema, and imagination.

 ## Setup